A Mechanical Ventilation Mastery Workshop for Emergency Department Staff

 • Pressure vs. Volume Control

-• Tidal Volume, Respiratory Rate, PEEP, FiO2, Flow, and Driving Pressure,
+• Tidal Volume, Respiratory Rate, PEEP, FiO2, Flow, Driving Pressure, Mechanical Power

 • Basic and Advanced Modes of Mechanical Ventilation:

-• Pressure Support, Assist Control, SIMV, ASV, PRVC, IRV, APRV
+• Pressure Support, Assist Control, SIMV, PRVC, Adaptive Modes, IRV, APRV

 • Basic and Advanced Patient Monitoring and Troubleshooting, including